 –Lawrence J. Peter

 North Carolina has an especially large number of such local institutions.
 Our State magazine listed a suggested 10 best in a recent issue.
-I’ve tried most of them, including Zack’s in Burlington, Snoopy’s in Raleigh, the Yum Yum in Greensboro, Paul’s Place in Rocky Point (which tops its dogs with a weird concoction, its “signature barbecue relish,” and Bill’s in Little Washington (with its famous white chili in Little Washington,
+I’ve tried most of them, including Zack’s in Burlington, Snoopy’s in Raleigh, the Yum Yum in Greensboro, Paul’s Place in Rocky Point (which tops its dogs with a weird concoction, its “signature barbecue relish,” and Bill’s with its famous white chili in Little Washington.

 But for my money (and memories), none really competes with Jim’s, at 509 W. Elm Street in Graham, where you can also get among other things, a burger, French fries, chicken salad or sandwich, a salad, sweet tea, soft serve ice cream and milkshakes–a meal and dessert for about six bucks (Menu.)